cursorless-dev/cursorless/docs/contributing/architecture/tests.md

 Tests in Cursorless are done in various ways depending on what is tested.

-1. **Cursorless tests for VSCode**: tests the actions (`take`, `chuck`, etc.) inside VSCode
+1. **Cursorless tests for VSCode**: tests the actions (`take`, `chuck`, etc.) inside VSCode.

 2. **Cursorless unit tests**: tests specific TypeScript functions (`toggle decorations`, `visible multiple regions`, etc.).
-These tests don't rely on VSCode or neovim
+These tests don't rely on VSCode or neovim.

 3. **Cursorless tests for neovim**: tests the actions (`take`, `chuck`, etc.) inside neovim.
-99% of them are the same as the "Cursorless tests for VSCode" except some new ones are needed in order to test all actions, due to no hats being supported yet in neovim (and the fact that lots of "Cursorless tests for VSCode" rely on hats)
+99% of them are the same as the "Cursorless tests for VSCode" except some new ones are needed in order to test all actions, due to no hats being supported yet in neovim (and the fact that lots of "Cursorless tests for VSCode" rely on hats).

 ```
 // 3.1 Cursorless tests for neovim locally